 So this is how a payment gateway works, there are multiple people, and parties involved in a payment that takes just a few seconds to go through.
 If you have any further queries regarding Payment Gateways, please do share them in the comment section below.

 Also, do checkout Cashfree’s payment gateway.
 It’s one of India’s premier payment gateway solutions.
-It accepts over 50+ payment modes from cards, UPI, digital wallets and more.
+It accepts over 120+ payment modes such as cards, UPI, digital wallets and more.